- 1 Here are 5 destructive beliefs that stop you from getting the most out of therapy.

 Online therapy can help you with a lot of the problems I’ve just meantioned.
 That’s why I want to offer you a free 7-day trial with my partners at BetterHelp — the most comprehensive online therapy service in the world.

 They give you a free psychometric personality quiz and match you up with an online therapist who has experience with your personality-type and particular issue.
 It’s far cheaper than most therapists, you can contact them over text 24-hours a day, and if at any point you don’t feel like the relationship is going well, you can request a new therapist and they give you one immediately.
 (In fact, I have a friend who said he went through 10+ different therapists before he found the perfect one for him — though I wouldn’t necessarily recommend that).

-VISIT THIS LINK and use the code MONKEY to get a FREE 7 day trial.
+VISIT THIS LINK to get a FREE 7 day trial.
 You may be asked to enter your credit card details, but you can cancel at any time.

 (Full disclosure, I’ve used BetterHelp in the past and written about my experience HERE.
 I wouldn’t recommend it if I didn’t believe in it.
 The above link is an affiliate link, meaning I get a commission if you continue using BetterHelp.)